AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-that they derived it from the Greek Scriptures, while endless punishment was first taught by Africans and Latins, who derived it from a foreign tongue of which the great teacher of it confessed he was ignorant (See
+that they derived it from the Greek Scriptures, while endless punishment was first taught by Africans and Latins, who derived it from a foreign tongue of which the great teacher of it confessed he was ignorant (See "Augustine" later on).
-\"Augustine\" later on).
 Let the reader give to these considerations their full and proper weight, and it will be impossible to believe that the fathers regarded the impenitent as consigned at death to hopeless and endless woe.